BlankParenthesis/PxlsNetworking/extensions/reports.md

 }
 ```

-The artifact uris provided in this object should reference valid objects when the report is created.
+The artifact type provided in this object should reference valid objects when the report is created.
 Some potential examples:
-- /board/pixels/0/0
+- /boards/1/pixels/0
 - /users/12
 - /roles/2